 About Hmong People

-Hmong Spirituality:
+Hmong Spirituality

 In Hmong spirituality, community members practice animism and call upon shamans/spiritual healers to perform healing rituals that address physical and mental illness or that provide spiritual cleansing.
+This practice is carried on from the community’s indigenous practices and have been brought across the world.
 Healers are well respected and spend a lot of time meeting the needs of their community.
-Although Hmong spirituality has become shaped by the people’s patriarchal clan structure over time, being a shaman is the only role that women can hold a leadership role in the traditional culture.

 The Hmong terms for shaman are “txiv neeb” (tsee neng) and “niam neeb” (nia neng).
 In America, they are called “shaman” in the English language.
 Some prefer the term “spiritual healer.”